 But the web has matured like a good bottle of wine since then.

 So if you wanna be profitable in today’s internet marketing world, you must build a blog and create “value”.

 Obviously, there are other strategies like vlogging and building sales funnels, etc. But you only need to choose ONE strategy as a noob.

 Which is why I recommend starting a blog through WordPress, that comes with a bunch of other advantages.

 But anyway, back to ‘SJP’…

 Link posting is both an outdated and ineffective strategy.
 Period.

-Spamming will never build you a successful business because folks hate it, and so they ignore your links.
+Spamming will never build you a successful business because folks (your audience) hate it, and so they ignore your links.